Generic name: diclofenac sodium and misoprostol

-Diclofenac sodium/misoprostol is a combination product containing diclofenac, a nonsteroidal anti-inflammatory drug (NSAID) with analgesic, anti-inflammatory and antipyretic properties, and misoprostol, a GI mucosal protective prostaglandin E1 analog.
+Diclofenac sodium/misoprostol is a combination product containing diclofenac sodium, an NSAID with analgesic, anti-inflammatory and antipyretic properties, and misoprostol, a GI mucosal protective prostaglandin-1 (PGE1) analog.

 The mechanism of action of diclofenac, like that of other NSAIDs, is not completely understood but involves inhibition of cyclooxygenase (COX-1 and COX-2).

 Diclofenac is a potent inhibitor of prostaglandin (PG) synthesis in vitro.
 Diclofenac concentrations reached during therapy have produced in vivo effects.
 Prostaglandins sensitize afferent nerves and potentiate the action of bradykinin in inducing pain in animal models.
 Prostaglandins are mediators of inflammation.
 Because diclofenac is an inhibitor of prostaglandin synthesis, its mode of action may be due to a decrease of prostaglandins in peripheral tissues.

 Misoprostol is a synthetic PGE1 analog with gastric antisecretory and mucosal protective properties.
 NSAIDs inhibit prostaglandin synthesis.
 A deficiency of prostaglandins within the gastric and duodenal mucosa may lead to diminishing bicarbonate and mucus secretion and may contribute to the mucosal damage caused by NSAIDs.